ing-bank/lion/docs/e2e/info.md

   });
   ```

 - The first step for any test is to navigate to the server default URL.
-It should be done by calling `await goToPage(page);`
+It should be done by calling `await goToPage(page, import.meta);`
 - Provide a use case code in a `await page.evaluate` wrapper.
 Note, static imports cannot be used an dynamic imports are only allowed.
 - Use Playwright API for writing the actual e2e test